caetera/FlashIDA/Installation.md

 Project targets .NET 4.8, if you have Tune 3.4 installed, you should have the required version of .NET already.

-Please, note, that you will need to copy the following DLLs into `dependecies` folder in order to build the software sucessfully.
+Please, note, that you will need to copy the following DLLs into `dependecies` folder to build the software sucessfully.

 From Thermo iAPI